daledavies/moodle-tool_registrationrules/README.md

 #### Minimum completion time

-A minimum completion time check is a technique used to help prevent form spam by measuring how quickly a form is filled out and submitted.
+This rule helps to prevent spam by measuring how quickly the signup form is filled out and submitted.
 Since bots can typically complete forms almost instantly, this check helps distinguish between human users and automated account registration.

 #### Nope